nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * 1b1.  fitNUS informs the user that the input is incorrect.

       Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 exercises/routines/lessons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The system should respond under a second.
 5. The system should be able to be used by a fitness novice, in the sense that the fitness terms used in fitNUS should not confuse anyone.
 6. The system should remember the details entered by the user during the session, and be carried forward to the next time.
-7. Schedule should be clear and easy to read for the user, and not display too much information at once.
+7. Timetable should be clear and easy to read for the user, and not display too much information at once.
 8. Calorie graph must be easy to read and understand for all users.
-9. fitNUS GUI must be able to fit any screensize or proportions meaningfully.
+9. fitNUS GUI must be able to fit any screen size or proportions meaningfully.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X

-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Calorie**: A measure of how much energy the body can obtain from consuming it

+* **Command**: An instruction to be performed by fitNUS to achieve a desired result

+* **Exercise**: The physical activity which is part of a workout routine

+* **Lesson**: A module provided by NUS

+* **Routine**: A collection of exercises

+* **Timetable**: A customisable workout planner to organize your weekly lessons and workout routines

 --------------------------------------------------------------------------------------------------------------------